 The women selling vegetables and fruits mostly wore native dress (traje).
 I already knew the trajes of Zunil and Almolonga which I saw there that day..Several of the women selling vegetables in Mazate came from these towns of Quetzaltenango.
 I was also familiar with the clothing of Santa Catarina Ixtahuacán and Nahualá.
 Therefore, I knew that those selling black beans, chili, bananas,and large leaves for wrapping food (maxán) came from the nearby Boca Costa of the Department of Sololá.

 Most of the female vendors dressed in a fashion unfamiliar to me, however.
 Their skirts (cortes) were shorter than those of highland women; their blouses, a bit transparent.
 They wore no belts.
 Their cortes were tucked-in and tied within themselves, as is the style of the women of Santiago Atitlán.
 A piece of cloth called a chongo, hung from their hips.
 I supposed these women represented the original coastal culture.

 Small Town Life

 With time, these women began to invite me to their homes and to activities in their towns.
 Traditional life persisted in these smaller communities.
 Later I encountered Coastal settlements comprised of emigrants and displaced peoples from the highlands.
 Their cultural inheritance was so powerful that they continued to wear their heavy highland clothing within the heat and dust of the Pacific.
 Some had come to work in cattle ranching, or to pick cotton generations ago.
 They founded communities.
 Others were victims of the Guatemalan Civil War.
 Thus the government granted them land concessions as part of the Peace Accords.

 The Pacific Coast has enormous cultural diversity.There are mam, q’anjob’al, ixil, k’iche’, and tzutujil living side by side.
-To illustrate that diversity, I offer you the following photographs.
+To illustrate that diversity, I offer the photos in the following four sub-chapters.